samcodee/samcodee/README.md

 - 🔭 I am working on a feature rich project manager...
-- 🌱 I’m currently learning a little bit of object-detection and training
+- 🌱 I’m currently learning a little bit of object-detection and training an AI model...
-- 🥅 2024 Goals: Make a blog
+- 🥅 2025 Goals: Make a blog
 - 📅 Join Date: I have joined Github on March 21, 2020

 <br/>